schan1031/DraftRoyale/README.md

 - System for automatically updating database with real information
 - Form of calculating the results of contests in real time

+## Notes

+- All data was taken from [basketball reference](https://www.basketball-reference.com/), using the provided csv files.
+- CSV was parsed using a ruby file created to format the data into proper format for seeding.